ooples/pine_script_docs/source/writing/Style_guide.rst

 It is **much** easier to read scripts when all their inputs are in the same code section.
 Placing that section at the beginning of the script also reflects how they are processed at runtime, i.e., before the rest of the script is executed.

-Suffixing input variable names with "Input" makes them more readily identifiable when they are used later in the script:
+Suffixing input variable names with ``input`` makes them more readily identifiable when they are used later in the script:
 ``maLengthInput``, ``bearColorInput``, ``showAvgInput``, etc.

 ::